 - Have a climbing structure in place.
 It can be a sturdy metal or wood trellis, or the plant can be placed near a post, railing, or wall.
-Clematis will climb on other plants or trees as well, without causing damage as their vines are delicate and light.
+Clematis will climb on other plants or trees without causing damage, as their vines are delicate and light.

 - Plant clematis close to the crown of the plant to encourage new growth, similar to how you would plant tomatoes.
 This means you need to plant it deeper into the soil than most plants.
 Remove the leaves at the base of the plant.